vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 #### Clustering Analysis
 The bulk of mathematical analysis was performed using sklearn library imports.

-PCA (Principal Component Analysis) was run on the reduced features (see Cleaning & Preprocessing: Clustering Analysis) to abstract the most variance into fewer PCA components.
-We see in the histogram below amount of explained variance captured by each of the two components.
+PCA (Principal Component Analysis) was run on the reduced features to abstract the most variance into fewer PCA components.
+We see in the histogram below, the amount of explained variance captured by each of the two components.

 sklearn.decomposition.PCA APIs performed the dimensionality reduction; internally, data is centered and SVD is applied.
 <p align="center">